vestalux/sljekyll/events-activities/summer-reading-challenge/summer-reading-challenge-volunteer-application-form/index.md

 title: Summer Reading Challenge 2016 volunteer application form
 hero-image: hero-src.jpg
 hero-alt: A girl taking part in this year's challenge, The Big Friendly Read
-hero-caption: A girl taking part in this year's challenge, The Big Friendly Read
 breadcrumb: summer-reading-challenge
 sidebar: summer-reading-challenge
 ---